Mike Balcombe (Lead Guitar)

 Their second and final album was just called "The Tongues" and released in late 1969.
 Their last two singles were taken from the album.
 They were "Take Me To The Pilot"/"Highway" and "Aspen Colorado"/"Goodbye Holly".

 In 1972 members of the Tongues moved to Australia and reformed as the Caboose.
 This group included Mike Balcombe on guitar, Bruce Coleman on keyboards, Ken Deakin on vocals, Rob Noad on drums and Graeme Thompson on bass.
-They released one single called "Ballad Of Frank A Lane"/"Casey's Hat".
+They released one single called "Ballad Of James A Lane"/"Casey's Hat".

 New Zealand Music